Beaucarnea Recurvata. Meet the Ponytail Palm -- a plant straight out of a Dr. Suess book. A Ponytail Palm will add more pep & pop to your space.

 Height: Our current stock of these plants are roughly 6 feet.

 This item ships in a plastic grow pot, decorative pot not included.

 Every plant is unique!
 This photo represents the average size and shape of our current stock, some may be slightly taller, shorter, wider or thinner than the plant pictured.

 All sales are final, no returns.

-On the rare occasion that a plant is damaged in transit, we usually only need a photo of your package to help out.
-We will be adding a winter insurance option to the checkout process to ensure a replacement is sent to you if the cold has damaged any of your items.
+On the rare occasion that your plant is damaged in transit, we usually only need a photo of your delivery to help out.

 LOCAL PICKUP & DELIVERY